Chick sexing: In-ovo sexing

-A 97% accurate 14-day in-ovo experiment was reported in 2017.
-The system relies on candling eggs and using spectroscopy to determine feather colour, and hence is suitable only for strains with sex-linked feather colouration.
+Automated systems to determine the sex of the developing chick long before hatching were first introduced in 2018.
+As of June 2023, five different companies had commercially available in-ovo sexing technology.
+Some of these technologies involve running an analysis on a sample of allantoic fluid from each egg.
+Other technology rely on hyperspectral or MRI-based imaging.
+These technologies are estimated to be used for 15 percent of the layers in Europe.

 Machine sexing

 Instrument or machine sexing of chickens has almost disappeared, because the instruments are no longer available, and spare parts cannot be obtained.
 The Keeler Optical (English) or Chicktester (Japanese) machine features a blunt-ended telescopic tube, containing a light.
 The sexer inserts the tube into the evacuated cloaca and with the help of the light can identify either testis or ovaries.
-Successful development of this technique depends on the capability of the students and their level of experience.